SpiralCoinOfficial/spiralcoin/README_EXCHANGE_LISTING.md

 - **Ports:** Nginx publishes `8080:80` (HTTP redirect) and `443:443` (HTTPS)
 - **Cert Paths:** `ssl/fullchain.pem`, `ssl/privkey.pem` mounted to `/etc/nginx/ssl/` in the container
 - **Redirect:** All HTTP traffic is redirected to HTTPS
+ - **Host vs Container:** In production, prefer host-managed Nginx on 443.
+Use the compose `web` profile only when containerizing Nginx.

 ### Supply & Vault